docker/docs/scout/advisory-db-sources.md

 works in the [Advanced image analysis document](http://./advanced-image-analysis.md).

-Docker Scout is ideal for scanning images in Docker Desktop and Docker Hub, but the flexibility of the approach also means it can integrate with other image sources, for example, [JFrog Artifactory](https://docs.docker.com/scout/artifactory/).
+Docker Scout is ideal for analyzing images in Docker Desktop and Docker Hub, but the flexibility of the approach also means it can integrate with other image sources, for example, [JFrog Artifactory](https://docs.docker.com/scout/artifactory/).